consolecowboy0/fictional-dollop/README.md

 This will:
 1. Initialize the AI agent
-2. Connect to the MCP server
+2. Attempt to connect to the live iRacing session
 3. Demonstrate information gathering
 4. Show AI analysis capabilities
 5. Enter interactive Q&A mode